2023 Symposium

 For teachers and parents alike, caught up in the thralls of everyday busy-ness it is often difficult to allow for thought to go beyond solving the sheer practical day-to-day issues.
 For the day of the Symposium we grant ourselves the freedom to pause and think together a bit deeper.

-Home-made food will be provided during breaks.
+Home-made food was provided during breaks.

-Child-minding is available on request.
+Child-minding was available on request.